prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 ### How

 A solution is to use [Record Editor](http://record-editor.sourceforge.net/) or its little brother [reCsvEditor](http://recsveditor.sourceforge.net/).
 Both of these editors can be used to view/edit fixed-width data files as long as they know how the data is laid out.
 This data layout can be in many formats called **Copybooks**.
 After some experimentation I decided to use the *XML Copybook* since it allows for multiple data layouts in a single file.
-This way a single *xml* file can hold the specs for all the message types of the protocol.
-Another reason behind this choice is that the *XML* examples of *Record Editor* were more intuitive.
+This way a single *XML* file can hold the specs for all the message types of the protocol.
+Another reason behind this choice is that the *XML* examples of *Record Editor* were the most intuitive.

 Having decided on the layout format, I only had to create one for each of the four protocols I work with.
 Of course, this is tedious and error prone and since I already have the [message specs in CSV format](https://prontog.wordpress.com/2016/02/02/using-pandoc-and-make-to-extract-specs-from-a-word-document/)), I decided to create a tool that converts *CSV* specs to the *XML Copybook* format.